 HomeoPet Wormer is a broad spectrum wormer for treatment and prevention of:

 - 1) Tapeworm

 - 2) Hookworm

 - 3) roundworm.

 No Chemicals, Non toxic, No food withdrawal

-- For cats and dogs 6 months and up
+- Holistic Blend is for cats and dogs 6 months and up

 - Effective and safe solution to rid pets of worms and parasites